Wincher/operation/ansible/ansible_init_ubuntu/README.md

 ## target

-install nessary tools, service and other stuff on a ubuntu server
+install nessary tools, service, change apt source and other setup steps on a new ubuntu server

 ## preconditions